-The last few quarters have seen an encouraging reduction from an escalating Deficit back to around R100bn (q.a.), but nevertheless, the overall trend is clear, and rather alarming.
+Since then, there has been an encouraging reduction from an escalating Deficit back to around R100bn (q.a.), but in 1st Quarter 2011 this has started deteriorating once again.

 What is the cause of this deteriorating trend of the Services Account, and why should this be of increasing concern?